vaibhavsagar/website/drafts/hamts-from-scratch.md

 ### Insert

-I think the bit manipulation functions are crucial to understanding what's going on, and I definitely had to stare at them for quite a while before they started making sense, so before introducing them I'm going to discuss `insert`.
+I think the bit manipulation functions are crucial to understanding what's going on, so I'm choosing to motivate them by trying to define `insert` without them and coming up with them as they are needed.
 My initial definition won't be quite right so I'll call it `insert_` to differentiate it from the correct `insert'` function I present later.
 The type signature for `insert_` is

 ```haskell
 insert_ :: Hash -> key -> value -> HAMT key value -> HAMT key value